 HOCD coping strategies

-As previously described, obsessive thoughts about one’s sexual orientation (sometimes referred to as “gay thoughts”) are not uncommon for sufferers of OCD.
 How can one cope with these troubling thoughts?
 There are two strategies often used – one good, one bad.
 We’ll start our discussion with the bad.
-(The good one comes after Sharon’s HOCD story.)
+(We’ll get to the good one after Sharon’s HOCD story.)

 Seeking reassurance about one’s sexuality is perhaps the most common strategy for people with OCD who have sexual obsessions.
 Seeking reassurance can be either mental or behavioral.
-For a straight male, e.g., mental efforts to reassure oneself could entail trying to remember all the women he previously dated.
-Similarly, the man might imagine an attractive female and mentally “check” whether the finds the girl/woman attractive.
+For a straight male, mental efforts to reassure oneself could entail trying to remember all the women he previously dated.
+Similarly, the man might think about an attractive woman and mentally “check” whether the finds her attractive.

 It may be more common, however, for the OCD sufferer to engage in behavioral reassurance seeking.
-This is the strategy that Rob, in the companion article to this one, used in the airport.
-Examples of behavioral reassurance seeking can be seeking out members of the opposite sex, either to interact with or to look at, in the hopes of feeling an attraction.
-Some people with these types of obsessions will begin or continue romantic relationships partially for the purpose of achieving this kind of reassurance.
+This is the strategy that Rob, above, used in the airport.
+Examples of behavioral reassurance seeking can involve finding members of the opposite sex to interact with or to look at in the hopes of feeling attraction.
+Some people with HOCD obsessions will begin or continue romantic relationships for the purpose of achieving this kind of reassurance.

 Sharon’s HOCD story

-Sharon was a heterosexual 22-year-old woman when she began to have obsessive thoughts that she was gay.
+Sharon was 22 when she began to have obsessive thoughts that she was gay.
 She had been in three romantic relationships, all with men.
 Sharon had never even entertained the idea that she might be gay.

 Her best friend at the time was a gay woman.
-One evening, Sharon though that her friend was acting flirtatiously with her.
+One evening, Sharon noticed her friend was acting flirtatiously with her.
 She thought nothing of it, and was not particularly bothered by it.
-However, days later, the thought occurred to her: if she didn’t mind her friend’s flirting, she must actually be gay too.
+However, days later, the thought occurred to her: if she didn’t mind her friend’s flirting, then she must actually be gay too.
 Why else would she have reacted the way she did?
-The thought sent Sharon into a panic.
+This thought sent Sharon into a panic.
 She felt that a rug had been pulled out from under her, as she had never questioned her sexuality before.

-This brings us to a more helpful strategy.
-Anxiety tolerance can lead to long term reductions in anxiety and obsessive thoughts.
+A more helpful strategy called anxiety tolerance can lead to long term reductions in anxiety and obsessive thoughts.
 When Sharon first came in for treatment, she couldn’t fully grasp the notion that it might help to go through the intense anxiety HOCD thoughts bring up.
 She had become so accustomed to seeking reassurance about her sexual orientation that it was difficult to imagine doing anything else.

-Her therapist explained that through her hard work, she had taught herself to tolerate the anxiety associated with her obsessions instead of giving into her compulsive urge to reassure herself.
+Her therapist explained that through her hard work, she had taught herself to tolerate the anxiety associated with her obsessions instead of giving in to the compulsive urge to reassure herself.
 Sharon left cognitive-behavioral therapy feeling much better prepared to deal with obsessive thoughts about her sexual identity.
 Her symptoms had all but disappeared.

 The poorly understood phenomenon of obsessive “gay thoughts”

 Sharon was lucky to have found a therapist that correctly understood her symptoms as a type of obsessive-compulsive pattern.
-Many people who have come to the Manhattan Center for CBT describe talking to many friends, therapists, and other well-meaning people who have told them that “it’s okay to be gay,” “we still accept you for who you are, gay or not,” or even, “I went through a similar tough time when I realized that I was gay.”
-As well-intentioned as these sentiments may be, they are unhelpful to the person with sexual obsessions.
+Many people have come to the Manhattan Center for CBT and described conversations with friends, therapists, and other well-meaning people who have said things like, “it’s okay to be gay,” and “we still accept you for who you are, gay or not,” or even, “I went through a similar tough time when I realized that I was gay.”
+As well intentioned as these sentiments may be, they are unhelpful to the person with sexual obsessions.
 The sufferer often comes away from these conversations feeling more misunderstood than before.

-Therapy in particular can be dangerous for people with sexual obsessions if the therapist does not have expertise with OCD and sexual obsessions.
-Unfortunately, these patients are sometimes told that their confusion is due to denial or to repression of their true identity, and that the sooner they face up to that, the better.
+Therapy in particular can be dangerous for people with sexual obsessions if the therapist does not have expertise with HOCD.
+Unfortunately, in these situations patients are sometimes told that their confusion is due to denial or to repression of their true identity.
+The therapist sometimes says or implies that the sooner they face up to that, the better.

 Mike’s HOCD story

-Mike (not his real name), a heterosexual man, was 21 when he came to see me about his OCD.
+Mike (not his real name) is a heterosexual man who was 21 when he came to see me about his OCD.
 He had seen two prior therapists who apparently misunderstood his sexual obsessions as a part of the coming out process.
 Mike suspected he had OCD, and read about research suggesting that cognitive-behavioral therapy can be helpful.

 In college, Mike’s friends joked with him that he was “fighting a losing battle” against realizing that he was gay.
-After struggling with HOCD thoughts through high school and college, he decided to have a sexual encounter with another man.
-Mike hoped to gain some certainty about his sexuality.
+After struggling with HOCD thoughts through high school and college, he decided to have a sexual encounter with another man in order to gain some certainty about his sexuality.
 He came away from the experience feeling assured that he was straight, but he described lingering regret that “(he) was so confused” at the time.

-Using the techniques of ERP, Mike eventually learned to manage these thoughts by coming to accept the possibility that he might be gay, while at the same time accepting the possibility that he might be straight.
-Becoming more comfortable with the uncertainty in the combination of those two ideas is a key skill.
+Using the techniques of ERP, Mike eventually learned to manage these thoughts by coming to accept the possibility that he might be gay, while at the same time also accepting the possibility that he might be straight.
+Becoming more comfortable with experiencing uncertainty in combining those two ideas is a key skill one learns from ERP.
 Although Mike never saw the obsessive thoughts disappear completely, he learned to manage his response to them such that they were no longer distressing.